ytret/kernel/README.md

 nix develop -i .        # for a clean build environment (QEMU won't work)
 ```

 If you choose to install the packages manually, the list is provided below.
-Arch Linux
+Arch
-package names are provided in parentheses.
+Linux and macOS homebrew package names are provided in parentheses.

 1. Building: